Gene regulation

 Another major difference between prokaryotic gene regulation and eukaryotic gene regulation is that the eukaryotic (but not prokaryotic) DNA double helix is organized around proteins called histones that organize the DNA into nucleosomes.
 This combination of DNA + histones is called chromatin.

-Chromatin can be condensed in a 30-nm fiber formation (tightly compacted nucleosomes) or loosely arranged as “beads-on-a-string,” where the DNA between and around nucleosomes is more accessible.
+Chromatin can be condensed in a 30-nm fiber formation (tightly compacted nucleosomes) or more loosely bound so the DNA between and around nucleosomes is more accessible to transcription factors and RNA polymerases.
 The degree of compaction is controlled by post-translational modifications that are added to the histones in the nucleosomes.
 When histones have acetyl groups added to them by enzymes called histone acetyl transferases (HATs), the acetyl groups physically obstruct the nucleosomes from packing too densely and help to recruit other enzymes that further open the chromatin structure.
 Conversely, when the acetyl groups are removed by histone deacetylases (HDACs), the chromatin assumes a condensed formation that prevents transcription factors from being able to access the DNA.
-In the image below, you can clearly see how much more compact and inaccessible the 30-nm fiber is (top) compared to the beads-on-a-string formation (bottom).
+In the image below, you can clearly see how much more compact and inaccessible the 30-nm fiber is (top) compared to the more loosely wound formation (bottom).

 Prokaryotic DNA does have some associated proteins that help to organize the genomes, but it is fundamentally different from chromatin.
 Prokaryotic DNA can essentially be thought of as ‘naked’ compared to eukaryotic chromatin, so prokaryotic cells lack this layer of gene regulation.

 Finally, eukaryotic genes often have different splice variants, where different exons can be included in different mRNAs that are transcribed from the same gene.
-Here you can see a cartoon of a gene with color-coded exons, and two different mRNA molecules transcribed from this gene.
+Below is a cartoon depiction of a gene with color-coded exons showing two different mRNA molecules transcribed from the same gene.
 The different mRNAs encode for different proteins because they contain different exons.
 This process is called alternative splicing, and we will discuss it more here.

 Often different types of cells in different tissues express different splice variants of the same gene, such that there is a heart-specific transcript and a kidney-specific transcript of a particular gene.

 In general, eukaryotic gene regulation is more complex than prokaryotic gene regulation.
 The upstream regulatory regions of eukaryotic genes have binding sites for multiple transcription factors, both positive regulators and negative regulators, that work in combination to determine the level of transcription.
-Some transcription factor binding sites, called enhancers and silencers, work at quite a distance, thousands of base pairs away from the promoter.
-Activators are examples of positive regulation and repressors are examples of negative regulation.
+Binding sites for activators are places for positive regulation, while binding sites for repressors generate negative regulation when bound.
+Some regulatory elements have specific names that describe their roles in gene expression.
+Two are called enhancers and silencers; they work at quite a distance, thousands of base pairs away from the promoter.

 Kenyon: eukaryotic promoter